anykeyh/spawning_pool/README.md

 channel.close
 # Consumers will run until the remaining messages in channel are consumed.
 # No new message can be pushed:
-channel << "a new message" # SpawningPool::Channel::ClosedError !
+channel << "a new message" # SpawningPool::ClosedChannelError !

 # Using spawn(channel) do ... end syntax as above, we handle directly the close
 # event :